Cabbage Stew with Beef (Etli Kapuska)

 -Meanwhile chop the cabbage coarsely, wash, and rinse.

 -When meat is cooked, stir in cabbage.
-Add 1/2 cup of hot water.
+Add 1/2 cup of hot water or more if necessary.
+It shouldn't be a watery dish but not too dry either.
 Simmer for half an hour.

 Serve with crusty bread to soak the delicious juice.